decorator-factory/typing-tips/docs/tutorial/1-working-with-classes/index.md

         return self.height * self.length
 ```

-This does exactly the same as the previous snippet (Except for the typos.
-Did you spot them?).
+This does exactly the same as the previous snippet
+(Except for the typos.
+Did you spot them?)

 ```
 >>> dog = Dog(age=1, name="fido", height=100.0, length=60.0)